LinkWellNodes/Documentation/blog/Chainlink-Basic-Request-Model-Architectures/index.md

 We trust that this article sheds helps to shed some light on the various Chainlink oracle architectures available within the basic request model, and offers valuable insights to Web3 developers looking to integrate real-world data into their blockchain smart contracts.

 > **Why Chainlink?**
+>
 > Smart contracts are limited from directly interacting with the internet, creating what's known as the blockchain [oracle problem](https://chain.link/education-hub/oracle-problem).
 This hurdle represents one of the greatest limitations in building Web3 smart contracts.
 > Hybrid smart contracts solve this by using oracles as middleware - enabling external data publishing & retrieval, and scalable off-chain computations.
 Oracles act as a two-way bridge, enhancing connectivity while providing security against single points of failure.
 > Chainlink - the industry standard Web3 oracle platform - is the most widely used decentralized oracle network, securing over $75B in value across a diverse assortment of blockchains.
 It operates as an ecosystem of independent decentralized oracle networks (DONs), guaranteeing robust and versatile oracle services.

 ---

-> LinkWell Nodes is a U.S.-based Chainlink community oracle, providing custom data feed capabilities and self-service oracle solutions across virtually all major mainnet and testnet blockchains supported by Chainlink.
+> _LinkWell Nodes is a U.S.-based Chainlink community oracle, providing custom data feed capabilities and self-service oracle solutions across virtually all major mainnet and testnet blockchains supported by Chainlink._
+>
-> Looking for a custom data feed?
-Head on over to our [documentation](/), or hop into the [LinkWell Nodes Discord server](https://discord.com/invite/Xs6SjqVPUA) and ask for help!
+> _Looking for a custom data feed?
+Head on over to our [documentation](/), or hop into the [LinkWell Nodes Discord server](https://discord.com/invite/Xs6SjqVPUA) and ask for help!_
+>
+> _Disclaimer: all views and opinions expressed in this article are strictly our own._

 ![LinkWell Nodes - U.S.-based Chainlink node operator](/img/lw-banner_1080x606.webp "LinkWell Nodes - U.S.-based Chainlink node operator")